 What is a trade mark?

-Trade marks are valuable business assets - our experts explain what are they and how you can get one?
+Trade marks are valuable business assets - our experts explain what they are and how you can get one

 Local businesses, multinationals, charities and celebrities are all owners of trade marks.
 A trade mark can be any sign that identifies you as the owner of your goods or services to make it clear they belong to you.